kollin-brandenburg/ICS_HCM/LabGuide100.md

 **1.3.3.5** Navigate into one of the server directories and examine the `ics-flow.log` file in your favorite text editor.

-**1.3.3.6** Here is a view of the end of the *ics-flow.log* file in the *Notepad++* text editor showing the response given by EBS of the order payload after a successful execution of the create order API call:
+**1.3.3.6** Here is a view of the end of the *ics-flow.log* file in the *Notepad++* text editor showing the response given by addTalentProfileData of the payload after a successful execution of the SOAP API call:

 ![](images/100/image022.png)